 A windshield will also help protect your instrument panel and your mounted electronics, depending on their position.
 It will not, however, keep them 100% dry and you should not rely on a windshield to fully protect your electronics from water.

 4. Debris Protection

-Bugs are another argument in support of a windshield.
+Bugs are another argument in support of a motorcycle windshield.
 If you’ve ever had a dragonfly smack you in the helmet, then you understand.
-Yes, it will get dirty over time, with all the bug guts, and if you let it go, they will build up and become an visual obstruction.
+Yes, it will get dirty over time, with all the bug guts, and if you let it go, it will build up and become a visual obstruction.
 But, the simple solution to that is to clean it when you stop.

-The reduction of wind blasting into you helps reduce rider fatigue over long distances.
+The reduction of wind blasting into you helps reduce riding fatigue over long distances.
 When the wind is pushing against you, you’re working harder to keep your posture upright, and you’re gripping the bars tighter.
-You’re arms are pulling yourself forward to counteract the force.
+Your arms are pulling yourself forward to counteract the force.